How to keep your smart home safe

 Be sure to check the security of your main hub when it comes to connecting to third-party devices.
 The more established brands have set standards that third-party devices must meet before they're allowed access.

-Top smart home brands and their security
+Top Hive smart home brands and their security

 You don’t want to come home from a winter holiday to a burst pipe and a flooded house.
 The Hive Active Heating thermostat has automatic frost protection to keep your home safe while you’re soaking up the sun abroad.

 The Hive system uses industry-standard SSL encryption when transmitting data between your smart tech and mobile apps to keep your data secure.

 As an added bonus, this thermostat comes with professional installation by British Gas, so you don’t have to worry about whether your DIY skills are up to the job.

 Lots of people leave lights on a timer switch when not at home to make potential burglars think that that the house is occupied.
 But if the same light goes on and off at exactly the same time each day, it’s a bit of a giveaway.